Golden rectangle: Construction

 A distinctive feature of this shape is that when a square section is added—or removed—the product is another golden rectangle, having the same aspect ratio as the first.
 Square addition or removal can be repeated infinitely, in which case corresponding corners of the squares form an infinite sequence of points on the golden spiral, the unique logarithmic spiral with this property.
 Diagonal lines drawn between the first two orders of embedded golden rectangles will define the intersection point of the diagonals of all the embedded golden rectangles; Clifford A. Pickover referred to this point as "the Eye of God".

+Golden whirl

+Divide a square into four congruent right triangles with legs in ratio 1 : 2 and arrange these in the shape of a golden rectangle, enclosing a similar rectangle that is scaled by factor $\tfrac{1}{\varphi}$ and rotated about the centre by $\arctan(\tfrac{1}{2}).$ Repeating the construction at successively smaller scales results in four infinite sequences of adjoining right triangles, tracing a whirl of converging golden rectangles.